Episode - 7F16

 - Both Sides Have a Point: What causes the detrimental Right Hand vs. Left Hand between Herb and his company.
 While Herb is right to believe they are insufferably pompous with no touch for their consumers and their desires, his design team know how to make functional and cost productive cars, and when he forces them to make a car without their own intuition, he is left with a disaster model that bankrupts his company.

 - Bowdlerization: Bart singing the word "bastard" after justifying his use of it was edited out when shown on UK TV.

-- Comically Missing the Point: The man in charge of the orphanage who Homer meets looks like Dr. Hibbert and told about a lost twin and he fails to notice a connection.
-Also, he fails to get the enormous repeated hints at where his brother is the man drops and has to be directly told he is in Detroit.
+- The man in charge of the orphanage who Homer meets looks like Dr. Hibbert and tells Homer about his own lost twin brother.
+Homer fails to notice a connection.
+He also fails to get the enormous repeated hints at where his brother is and has to be directly told he is in Detroit.

 - Downer Ending: Homer is left heartbroken after a bankrupt Herb disowns him.
 Some fans were so upset by Herb's downfall that the producers would ultimately do "Brother, Can You Spare Two Dimes" to give Herb a happy ending again (though a much later episode ["Changing of the Guardian"] reveals that Herb went broke again, and viewers don't get any information as to what happened).

 - Early Installment Weirdness: This episode marked the first onscreen appearance of Homer's mom, Mona Simpson, who looked rather different from the character she was in "Mother Simpson", sporting lavender hair instead of brown.